 Chris Giarrusso began his writing career early in life by whiting out the word balloons of newspaper comic strips and filling in his own dialogue.
 His art career followed soon afterward when he started whiting out the pictures, in addition to the dialogue, to replace them with his own.
 Eventually, he realized that he could save a lot of time and a lot of whiteout by starting out with blank paper.

 Today, Chris Giarrusso is best known for writing and drawing G-MAN, a series of graphic novels loved by all ages, featuring a young superhero who gains fantastic powers when he wears a magic cape.
-G-MAN, VOLUME 1: LEARNING TO FLY and G-MAN, VOLUME 2: CAPE CRISIS are available now at bookstores.
-Chris is currently hard at work promoting the newest G-MAN book – G-MAN, VOLUME 3: COMING HOME, released May 1, 2013.
+G-MAN VOLUME 1: LEARNING TO FLY, G-MAN VOLUME 2: CAPE CRISIS, and G-MAN VOLUME 3: COMING HOME are available now right here, and at bookstores, comic shops, and amazon.com.

 In 1999, Chris Giarrusso created the world-famous MINI MARVELS for Marvel Comics, writing and drawing dozens of comic strips and short stories which have been published in countless Marvel comics and collected editions.
 Chris even contributed a brand new character to the Marvel Universe, fantastic fan-favorite “Elephant Steve.”
 He also illustrated the covers and comic inserts for all four volumes of the 2010 Scholastic series THE AMAZING ADVENTURES OF NATE BANKS.